mozilla/network-pulse-api/README.md

 ```
 {
   ...
-  program_type: one of the above-listed program types
+  program_type: <string: the name of the program type this profile is associated with (must already exist)>,
-  program_year: one of the above-listed program years
+  program_year: <string: the program year this profile belongs to (must already exist)>,
-  affiliation: the name of the primary organisation associated with the program the user is part of
+  affiliation: <string: affiliations associated with this profile>,
-  user_bio_long: a long-form text for the user biography information (4096 character limit)
+  user_bio_long: <string: a longer biography for this profile>
 }
 ```